 For thousands, if not millions, of years, East Africa has been inhabited by human beings.
-With a rich history featuring towering kingdoms and vital trade networks, the entire East African region has been chopped and changed into the diverse area that it is today.
-Encompassing no less than 19 territories, there remains several common threads that run through the region, uniting the peoples who live there via a shared heritage of colonialism, Islamic conquest and eventually, independence.
+Encompassing no less than 19 territories, there remains several common threads that run through the region, uniting the different cultures of East Africa via a shared heritage of colonialism, Islamic conquest and eventually, independence.

 As much as these different East African countries have in common, there are also distinct differences as a result of the over a hundred different cultures, dozens of different languages and diverse opinions relating to national identity.
-In today’s blog post, we explore the multi-faceted East African cultures that make a trip to the region incredibly worthwhile and infinitely memorable.
+In today’s blog post, we explore the multi-faceted cultures of East Africa that make a trip to the region incredibly worthwhile and infinitely memorable.

 Ethiopia has some of the oldest recordings of the Christian faith, some dating back to the first missions of the disciples.
 It is therefore filled with magnificent church buildings and has a people group which, although filled with many different tribes and ethnicities, is predominantly Christian.
 However, there are other belief systems and what is amazing to watch is the Ethiopians play one of their many different instruments in worship.
 The masengo, lute, krar and lyre are just a few of these incredible instruments.

 The national dish of Ethiopia is called wat, and consists of a hot spicy stew that is served alongside a traditional spongy pancake made from teff flour and water.
 There are many varieties of wat, although Ethiopian Orthodox Tewahedo Christians do not eat meat and dairy products on Wednesday and Fridays and will therefore opt for the berbere wat, which is made of dried red hot pepper, herbs, spices, dried onions, dried garlic and salt.
 This dish is eaten with the hands by tearing off a piece of the spongy pancake that is then dipped into the wat.